-The Council did not meet the OLG benchmark for the past three years.
+The Council met the OLG benchmark for 2021 year.

 The improvement in the ratio from prior year was consistent with the increased net operating result for the year.

 Own source operating revenue ratio

 The 'own source operating revenue ratio' measures council's fiscal flexibility and the degree to which it relies on external funding sources such as operating grants and contributions.
 The benchmark set by OLG is greater than 60 per cent.